robotics-upo/DB-TSDF/README.md

    ```

 ### Install using Docker
-Follow these steps to build and run D-LIO inside a Docker container:
+Follow these steps to build and run DB-TSDF inside a Docker container:
 1. Clone the repository:
     ```bash
     git clone https://github.com/robotics-upo/DB-TSDF.git